ChemeketaCS/csweb/content/assignments/cs290/current/08/_index.md

 implement as a form, you may do so.
 But if so, you should make sure to update all of your premade objects so they conform to the new schema.

+You can add validation rules to a schema without having to worry about updating the data.
+But, if any of your existing records violate the rules you set up, you will not be able to save modifications to them without conforming to the validation rules you have set up.

 For parts of this assignment, you will need to describe what you did in a PDF you will submit to elearn.
 Use google docs or Word to make a document and then save it as a PDF to submit.

+## Schema Based Validation

+Setup Mongoose validation rules in your Schema.
+You can test these with your load data script.
+Modify it so that your starter data violates some of the rules and try to rerun the script.
+Calls to save() on invalid data should result in an error.
+Then fix the data so it is valid and confirm the load script still works.

+**Writeup Question #1:** List your fields.
+For each one, how is it validated?
+Is there anything you can think of that might cause problems you could not figure out how to validate for?

-## Form
+## Form and Create

+Add a route/controller/view for `/YOURTYPE/create/` that can be used to access a form to create a new item for your schemaa.
+Submitting the form, if successful, should add a new object to your database and then display the list of objects (`/YOURTYPE/`).

-Make a form that corresponds to your data item.
-There should be some kind of input for each field in the item.
+The form should have some kind of input for each field in the item.
 You should use appropriate controls for inputting values - not everything should be a plain text input.
 Dates should use date inputs, enums should use a select or radio buttons, bools check boxes, relation to other objects some kind of select list, etc...

-Eventually, this form will need to be an EJS based view.
-If you want to start off that way, set do this work at the same time you do the [Create](#create) part below.
-If you want to just focus on the form, make a plain HTML file to work in.
-You can then merge that work into a view as you do the rest of the assignment.

-**Writeup Question #1:** Provide a screenshot of your form.
-Briefly describe what part of the form was the most complex to figure out.

-## Create

-Add a route/controller/view for `/YOURTYPE/create/` that can be used to access your form to create a new item.
-Submitting the form, if successful, should add a new object to your database and then display the list of objects (`/YOURTYPE/`).

-You should do validation on all the entered data using any combination of browser and/or server side validation.
+Your form should have client side validation where supported with HTML basic features. (i.e.
+Use things like required and max - but you don't have to write any custom js validation logic.)

 In your `index.html` add a link that goes to the create page.

-**Writeup Question #2:** List your fields.
-For each one, how is it validated?
-Is there anything you can think of that might cause problems you could not figure out how to validate for?

 ## Update